 In fact, it is celebrated in all regions and major cities of the country.
 The origin of Chhath Puja can be traced back to the age of the Rig-Veda.
 The holy scriptures contain hymns worshiping the Sun god and describe comparable rituals.

-Chhath is the only occasion when the setting sun -- the deity of energy and of the life-force – is fêted for its glory as the cycle of birth begins with death.
+Chhath is the only occasion when the setting sun -- the deity of energy and the life-force – is feted for its glory as the cycle of birth begins with death.
 The Chhath Puja is performed to express gratitude and to thank the god for supporting and nurturing life on earth, and to request the granting of specific boons.

-People worship the god for well-being, affluence and progress.
+People worship the god for well-being, affluence, and progress.
 Sun worship is also believed to help heal several diseases, such as leprosy.
 Its worship also helps ensure the longevity and prosperity of the near and dear ones.

-Chhat Puja 2019 Dates
+Chhat Puja 2020 Dates